 What Makes The Decision To Find A Chief Resident Easy or Difficult?

-Assessing who is to become chief is not a decision that is taken lightly.
-In fact, a very serious discussion ensues on a yearly basis among those that make the final decision.
-Some residency years, one or two residents have clearly been responsible for organizing the class, settling issues within the program and are performing well academically.
+Assessing who is to become chief is not a decision that we take lightly.
+An earnest discussion ensues every year among those that make the final decision.
+Some residency years, one or two residents have been responsible for organizing the class, settling issues within the program, and are performing well academically.
 And, you may have several interested parties in performing the role and responsibilities of chief resident.
-When these stars align, the choice to make chief resident is very simple.
+When these stars align, the choice to make chief resident is straightforward.

-Other years, you have many interclass conflicts or there is no clear leader that makes decisions for the class.
-On occasion, we have a class with no one interested in performing the role of chief resident, knowing there are additional responsibilities.
+Other years, you have many interclass conflicts, or there is no clear leader that makes decisions for the class.
+On occasion, we have a year with no one interested in performing the chief resident’s role, knowing there are additional responsibilities.
 These factors can make it very difficult to come up with a final choice.

-“To Be or Not To Be” A Chief Resident
+“To Be or Not To Be” A Chief Radiology Resident

 The chief resident has a significant role in the smooth running of a residency program.
-The responsibilities can be overwhelming for some and can be a great leadership opportunity for others.
-If you are chosen to be a chief resident, it is certainly an honor.
+The responsibilities can be overwhelming for some and can be an excellent leadership opportunity for others.
+If the program chooses you to be a chief resident, it is undoubtedly an honor.
 But, it also involves a lot of extra work and hard choices.
 Make sure you are up to the task!!!